The dream is a sacred thing to many tribal cultures. It is a vision for life, a finding of the soul. The Native Americans call it medicine.

 In contrast, the true dream of our souls may very well lead us away from materiel security, the pursuit of wealth, perpetual beauty and comfort, and the instant pleasures and conveniences that factories across the world supply at both an environmental and human cost.

 I took a walk outside the other night, far away from the orange street lamps and the hazy atmosphere.
-I found a place completely dark except for the stars and the crescent moon.

 I sat and heard the stories nature tried to tell me, the ones I am usually to busy to hear.